CWKSC/kaleidoscope_llvmsharp_parsercombinater/README.md

 > [!NOTE]
 > This would be a little bit wasteful if I kept the repository private
 >
-> This is a backup of when I learning [LLVMSharp](https://github.com/dotnet/LLVMSharp) and use parser combinator to make a programming language
+> This is a backup when I learning [LLVMSharp](https://github.com/dotnet/LLVMSharp) and use parser combinator to make a programming language

-Kaleidoscope, is a programming language described in [LLVM tutorial](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html)
+Kaleidoscope, a programming language described in [LLVM tutorial](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html)

 ## Requirement